 It's very easy to whip up some peppermint syrup.
 Start by combining water and sugar in a heavy-bottomed saucepan over medium heat.
 Whisk everything occasionally to ensure that the sugar dissolves fully into the water.

 Once the sugar has dissolved and a syrup has formed, add the peppermint extract and give everything another whisk.

 Now all you need to do is let the syrup cool down before stashing it in an airtight container in the fridge!
 If you want to extend the shelf life of this syrup a bit, add about half an ounce of plain vodka to the syrup.

 If you're looking for more flavored simple syrup recipes (I know I can never have enough), look no further!
-Check out the links below for more ideas.
+Check out the photos and links below for more ideas.

 - Mint Simple Syrup from A Nerd Cooks (similar to this syrup, but uses fresh mint)

 - Pumpkin Spice Syrup from A Nerd Cooks

 ❓ FAQs/Tips and tricks